 It’s not uncommon to see cars for sale when they should be issued with a certificate of destruction.
 If you need a COD, dealing with a trader who’s pretending to be a scrap yard means you won’t be able to fulfil your insurance company’s request – and you may be left open to legal consequences if there’s official paperwork outstanding and you’re still registered as the keeper of the car.

 The simplest way to make sure you get a COD is to use our quick and easy car scrapping service.
-We only work with scrap yards who prove they meet with government ATF approval – so every one of our scrap partners will be able to issue you with a legitimate COD.
+We only work with scrap yards who prove they meet with government ATF approval – so every one of our scrap partners will be able to issue you with a legitimate COD and we can ensure that your car is received by one of our scrap partners.

 When should you receive a certificate of destruction form?